SmajloSlovakian/MinecraftSplashTextTranslation/README.md

+This project is currently undergoing a crowdin conversion... please wait!

 # MinecraftSplashTextTranslation
 Starter project!
 This was made to allow community to translate untranslatable things in minecraft like splashes or end text.